What to do when someone dies

 There are many organisations that can put you in touch with someone to talk to after a bereavement:

-• WAY – peer to peer support groups for people aged 50 or under when their partner died.
-They charge an annual membership fee of £25 and can be contacted at Suite 14, College Business Centre, Uttoxeter Road, Derby DE22 3WZ.
+- WAY – peer to peer support groups for people aged 50 or under when their partner died.
+You have to pay a membership fee*.
+They can be contacted at Suite 14, College Business Centre, Uttoxeter Road, Derby DE22 3WZ.

 Support for children after a death